dulnan/nuxt-graphql-middleware/README.md

 You have access to the context via the first parameter.
 The second parameter provides the fetch options, which you have to return.

+It's also possible to return a Promise, useful if you need to handle things like a token refresh.
+Be aware that this method is called before every query or mutation request, so make sure it doesn't take too much time.

 ### Integrate with nuxt-auth

 Add a `beforeRequest` method in a custom plugin: